GoogleCloudPlatform/php-docs-samples/appengine/php72/laravel-framework/README.md

 1. Follow the instructions to set up a
    [Google Cloud SQL Second Generation instance for MySQL][cloudsql-create].
+   Keep track of your instance name and password, as they will be used below.

 1. Follow the instructions to
    [install the Cloud SQL proxy client on your local machine][cloudsql-install].
    The Cloud SQL proxy is used to connect to your Cloud SQL instance when running locally.

-1. Use the [Google Cloud SDK][cloud_sdk] from the command line to run the following command.
+   * Use the [Google Cloud SDK][cloud_sdk] from the command line to run the following command.
 Copy the `connectionName` value for the next step.
 Replace `YOUR_INSTANCE_NAME` with the name of your instance:

-        gcloud sql instances describe YOUR_INSTANCE_NAME
+            gcloud sql instances describe YOUR_INSTANCE_NAME | grep connectionName

-1. Start the Cloud SQL proxy and replace `YOUR_INSTANCE_CONNECTION_NAME` with the connection name you retrieved in the previous step:
+    * Start the Cloud SQL proxy and replace `YOUR_CONNECTION_NAME` with the connection name you retrieved in the previous step.

-        cloud_sql_proxy -instances=YOUR_INSTANCE_CONNECTION_NAME=tcp:3306
+            cloud_sql_proxy -instances=YOUR_CONNECTION_NAME=tcp:3306

-1. Use `gcloud` to create a database for the application.
+    * Use `gcloud` to create a database for the application.

             gcloud sql databases create laravel --instance=YOUR_INSTANCE_NAME

 1. Run the database migrations for Laravel.
 This can be done locally by setting your parameters in `.env` or by passing them in as environment variables.
 Be